abbas512/Documentation/Developers/bounties.md

 ## CREDITS

-Credit to the general structure of this program as well as much of the wording goes to [Tarsnap](http://www.tarsnap.com/bugbounty.html).
+lolCredit to the general structure of this program as well as much of the wording goes to [Tarsnap](http://www.tarsnap.com/bugbounty.html).